In today’s episode, you’ll discover what it takes to become a full-time trader.

 As a full-time trader, don’t forego the possibility that you can also earn other sources of income besides your trading.

-4. You must have sufficient account size
+4. Becoming a full time trader means you must have sufficient account size

 It baffles me, how traders want to trade full-time with $1,000 trading accounts.
 That’s just, not realistic.